-Balances held in bank accounts within Southwark's pooled arrangements will attract interest of 1 % below base rate calculated on a daily basis and paid monthly in arrears.
+Schools that are within the pooled Nat West banking arrangements are registered to be part of the interest apportionment facility.
+Balances held in bank accounts within Southwark's pooled arrangements will attract interest of 1 % below base rate (but if this rate falls below zero than at an agreed rate at or above zero) calculated on a daily basis and paid quarterly in arrears.